camunda/camunda-docs/versioned_docs/version-8.6/components/best-practices/development/connecting-the-workflow-engine-with-your-world.md

 ### Out-of-the-box Connectors

-On top of the Camunda maintained connectors, there are additional connectors maintained by the community (made up of consultants, partners, customers, and enthusiastic individuals).
+As well as Camunda-maintained Connectors, additional Connectors are maintained by the community (made up of consultants, partners, customers, and enthusiastic individuals).
 You can find a list of Connectors in the [Camunda Marketplace](https://marketplace.camunda.com/).

 ### Reusing your own integration logic by extracting Connectors